 A Guide Through Cat Body Language

 "If animals could speak, the dog would be a blundering outspoken fellow; but the cat would have the rare grace of never saying a word too much." – Mark Twain.
 Cats are mysterious wonders and sometimes we wish we could figure out what’s going through their smart little heads.
 Luckily for us, cats give away a lot of tell-tale signs that can help us pick up exactly how they’re feeling.
-With the little bit of help from Nicky Trevorrow, the Behavior Manager from Cats Protection, today we present to you a quick guide through the "cat" language.
+With the little bit of help from Nicky Trevorrow, the Behavior Manager from Cats Protection, today we present to you a quick guide through 'cat'.

 Just like us, cats experience a wide range of emotions.
 They can feel happy, sad, angry, scared, frustrated, impatient, relieved.
 Here are some of the signs that can help you recognize some of the numerous feelings your cat may be experiencing.